This post may contain affiliate links.

 Made this morning with a loaf of gluten free bread.
 It was amazing… no leftovers.
 I had to call it “spiced pear bread pudding” since my daughter thinks she doesn’t like French toast.

 Ha!
-So glad it worked out--maybe that's what I will tell my husband because he loves bread pudding!
+So glad it worked out–maybe that’s what I will tell my husband because he loves bread pudding!
 Thanks for sharing, Mike.

 I’m always too lazy to just make a single piece, so this idea is exactly what I needed!!
 Pinning so I can remember it for family get togethers or post long run!